isaacnmm/pestpolicy-hugo2XX/content/posts/best-semi-transparent-deck-stain/index.md

 Defy Extreme is manufactured using the state technology that protects your wooden deck from UV-rays and fading common with the stain I the market.

 The water-based formula that comes with Defy allows a simple dilution procedure when painting without much hassle.
-The included [zinc nano-particles](https://en.wikipedia. org/wiki/Zinc_oxide_nanoparticle) makes this Defy Extreme highly durable.
+The included [zinc nano-particles](https://en.wikipedia.org/wiki/Zinc_oxide_nanoparticle)makes this Defy Extreme highly durable.
 Indeed, you will love optional, semi-transparent colors (selectable) that comes with Defty.

 The low VOC reduces environmental pollution while the nano-particles that are integrated protect your deck from graying.